NUAA-FUG/FCS/README_zh.md

 - [x] Add RPM Fusion Repository.

-- [x] Install basic applications like git vim etc.
+- [x] Install basic applications.

-- [x] Install NetworkManager plugins to make you can use DSL.
+- [x] Install NetworkManager plugins to make sure you can use DSL.

 - [x] Some tools to support NTFS and exFAT filesystem in case you can't write date from USB flash drive.

 - [x] FFmpeg

 - [x] Visual Studio Code

 - [x] Sublime Text 3